 This will ensure your amp does not catch any other strong frequency through mic inputs.
 So, the hum will reduce and you will be able to play your guitar peacefully!

-One way to make sure your amp is in good condition is to prevent RFIs.
+As prevention is better than cure, one way to make sure your amp is in good condition is to prevent RFIs.
 Thus, when you buy a new amp, check whether the soldering of the amp is okay or not.

 Also, it’s better to purchase a pre-installed .001 microfarad and ferrite beads capacitor amps.
 If you don’t have the capacitors, take help from a professional to install them.